 DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

-The coalition of the compromised
+The Coalition of the Compromised

 Across the turns

-T0 Jun 15, 2026 · The setup
+T0 Jun 15, 2026 · The board, set

-US–Israel alliance after compromise discount
+US–Israel formal alliance after compromise discount

 40% 55% 75%